TIT8/shelly_esp32_button_espidf/README.md

 | OTA updates | Great flexibility, but difficult to start without strong motivation | Less flexibility, but easy to get the job done |
 | Memory footprint | <ul><li>RAM 9%</li><li>Flash 83% [^1]</li></ul> | <ul><li>RAM 14%</li><li>Flash 63%</li></ul> |

-[^1]: I know that can be less than Arduino, but I'm still a beginner on the official IDF.
+[^1]: I know that can be less than Arduino, but I'm still a beginner with the official IDF.
 Forgive me.

 ## Shelly options